Skip to content

 Residency

-The director of the Department of Plastic Surgery oversees the educational portion of the program.
+The Plastic Surgery Residency Program accepts three medical students a year for a six-year educational training experience in plastic surgery.
+The Program Director of the Department of Plastic Surgery oversees the educational portion of the program.
 When residents successfully complete the program, they are eligible to sit for their boards in plastic surgery.

 Clinical Rotations